-Throughout the generations of Israel, this covenant has been faithfully transmitted, and so we read in the Brit Chadashah (New Testament) that the Jewish Messiah was circumcised on the eighth day according to the Law of Moses.
+Throughout the generations of Israel, this covenant has been faithfully transmitted.
+In fact, we read in the Brit Chadashah (New Covenant) that the Jewish Messiah was circumcised on the eighth day according to the Law of Moses.

-In the above verse, we also notice that Yeshua received His name on the day of His brit milah, which was as customary back then as it is today.
+In the above verse, we see that Yeshua also received His name on the day of His brit milah, which was customary then and still is today.

 The Brit Milah: A Serious Matter in the Hebrew Scriptures